 - 4 Pieces of Safety Policy Your SMS Program Should Have

 How to Review Aviation Safety Policies

 Aviation safety policies are usually a part of your SMS manual.
-For help writing an SMS manual, here is a good resource.
+For help writing an SMS manual, there are some good resources in this article.
 The safety policy can either be reviewed against:

 - Other safety policies (templates); or

 I believe an aviation safety policy checklist is more useful when reviewing safety policies.
 The safety manager doesn't have to wade through paragraphs of often wordy and meaningless guidance material to get to the point.

 Aviation safety policy checklists are as simple as going down the list and saying:

 - No, that is a good idea and we'll add it; or